huuff/exobrain/programming/databases/sql/correlated-subquery.md

 )
 ```

 Returns the names of the instructors whose salary is greater than the budget of their department.
-The correlated attribute is `salary`
+The correlated variable is `salary`